 However, whether the other party reads your letter and takes it seriously is out of your control.
 It is, therefore, useful to include your intention of taking the matter to court if the other party fails to comply with your demands within a time frame.
 Doing so means you do not have to wait for a response from the other party to take further action.

 If you have entered into a contract and suffered loss because of the other party’s breach, you may want to consider sending a letter of demand.
 A letter of demand is usually the final reminder before you take legal action.
 However, before sending a letter of demand, it is important to attempt to negotiate with the party in breach.
 It is important that the structure of your letter is effective and clearly includes:

 - a summary of your contract with the other party;

 - your intention to take the matter to court if the other party does not comply.

-If you have any questions or need assistance in drafting and sending a letter of demand, get in touch with LegalVision’s debt recovery lawyers on 1300 544 755 or fill out the form on this page.
+If you have questions about a letter of demand or need assistance drafting and sending a letter of demand, get in touch with LegalVision’s debt recovery lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.